tryandromeda/website/static/content/docs/api/canvas.md

 # Canvas API

-Andromeda provides a comprehensive Canvas API for creating 2D graphics, drawings, and visualizations.
-The API is based on the standard HTML5 Canvas specification.
+Andromeda provides a comprehensive, **GPU-accelerated** Canvas API for creating 2D graphics, drawings, and visualizations.
+The API is powered by the WGPU backend for hardware acceleration and is based on the standard HTML5 Canvas specification.

 ## Overview

 The Canvas API allows you to:

-- Draw shapes, lines, and text
+- Draw shapes, lines, and text with hardware acceleration
 - Render images and apply transformations
-- Create complex graphics and visualizations
+- Create complex graphics and visualizations with linear gradients
 - Export graphics to PNG format
+- Leverage GPU performance for intensive drawing operations

 ## Creating a Canvas